Universiteit Leiden

 0000-0002-3003-5488

-Lotte van Dillen is an associate professor at the unit of Social, Economic and Organizational Psychology of Leiden University, researcher and advisor at the Knowledge Center for Psychology and Economic Behavior (KCPEG) and a member of the Leiden Institute for Brain and Cognition (LIBC).
-As director of research, Lotte is a member of the executive board of the Psychology Institute.
+Lotte van Dillen is professor of Social cognition and decision making at the unit of Social, Economic and Organisational Psychology of Leiden University, researcher and advisor at the Knowledge Center for Psychology and Economic Behavior (KCPEG) and a member of the Leiden Institute for Brain and Cognition (LIBC).
 In addition, Lotte teaches about decision making at the individual and group level for the Academy for Legislators (Academie voor Wetgeving) and the Study Centre for the Judiciary (Studiecentrum voor Rechtspleging).

 More information about Lotte van Dillen

-Lotte van Dillen is an associate professor at the unit of Social, Economic and Organizational Psychology of Leiden University, researcher and advisor at the Knowledge Center for Psychology and Economic Behavior (KCPEG) and a member of the Leiden Institute for Brain and Cognition (LIBC).
-As director of research, Lotte is a member of the executive board of the Psychology Institute.
+Lotte van Dillen is professor of Social cognition and decision making at the unit of Social, Economic and Organisational Psychology of Leiden University, researcher and advisor at the Knowledge Center for Psychology and Economic Behavior (KCPEG) and a member of the Leiden Institute for Brain and Cognition (LIBC).
 In addition, Lotte teaches about decision making at the individual and group level for the Academy for Legislators (Academie voor Wetgeving) and the Study Centre for the Judiciary (Studiecentrum voor Rechtspleging).

 Short CV

 Lotte van Dillen obtained her Master's degree in social psychology (cum laude) and in cognitive psychology (cum laude) at the University of Amsterdam in 2004.
 From 2004 to 2008 she conducted her dissertation research at the ‘other’ university from Amsterdam: the VU University.
 At the end of 2008 she successfully defended her dissertation (cum laude), in which she examined the role of working memory in the experience of negative feelings.
-Since then, Lotte has worked as a post-doc at Utrecht University and New York University.
-She currently works at Leiden University as an associate professor.
+In 2009-2010, Lotte worked as a post-doc at Utrecht University and then New York University after which she moved to Leiden University.
+From January 2022 until September 2025, Lotte served as Research Director at the Psychology Institute Board.

 Teaching